khachoang1412/khachoang1412.github.io/_pages/misc.md

 2. \*\*\*\* *The Shadow of the Wind* (Carlos Ruiz Zafón)
 3. \*\*\*\* *Blind Willow, Sleeping Woman* (Haruki Murakami)
 4. \*\*\* *Number 9: The Search for the Sigma Code* (Cecil Balmond)
+5. *How Not to Be Wrong: The Power of Mathematical Thinking* (Jordan Ellenberg)

 ### Books of 2022: